meeeejin/SWE3033-F2021/week-7/README.md

 Level 4: File4_0, File4_1, File4_2, File4_3
 Level 5: File5_0, File5_1, File5_2, File5_3, File5_4, File5_5, File5_6, File5_7
 ```

+Therefore, the level increases over time in universal compaction.
+It only increases the level at which data is stored and the compaction mechanism is totally different from the leveled compaction.

 In the RocksDB log file, you can get the below stat: